t41372/Open-LLM-VTuber/README.md

 ### Why this project and not other similar projects on GitHub?
 - It works on macOS
   - Many existing solutions display Live2D models with VTube Studio and achieve lip sync by routing desktop internal audio into VTube Studio and controlling the lips with that.
 On macOS, however, there is no easy way to let VTuber Studio listen to internal audio on the desktop.
-  - Many existing solutions lack support for GPU acceleration on macOS, which makes them runs slow on mac.
+  - Many existing solutions lack support for GPU acceleration on macOS, which makes them run slow on Mac.
 - This project supports [MemGPT](https://github.com/cpacker/MemGPT) for perpetual chat.
 The chatbot remembers what you've said.
 - No data leaves your computer if you wish to
-  - You can choose local LLM/voice recognition/speech synthesis solutions, and everything will work offline.
-Everything has been tested on macOS.
+  - You can choose local LLM/voice recognition/speech synthesis solutions; everything works offline.
+Tested on macOS.
-- You can interrupt the LLM at anytime with voice without wearing a headphone.
+- You can interrupt the LLM anytime with your voice without wearing headphones.